-For the year ended 31 December 2020, the Group has recognised revenue of €350 thousand, consisting of €320 thousand on construction and €30 thousand on operation of the toll road, which is the amount of tolls collected.
+For the year ended 31 December 2021, the Group has recognised revenue of €350 thousand, consisting of €320 thousand on construction and €30 thousand on operation of the toll road, which is the amount of tolls collected.
 The Group has recognised profit of €20 thousand, consisting of a profit of €25 thousand on construction and a loss of €5 thousand on operation of the toll road.
-The revenue recognised in relation to construction in 2020 represents the fair value of the construction services provided in constructing the toll road.
+The revenue recognised in relation to construction in 2021 represents the fair value of the construction services provided in constructing the toll road.
 The Group has recognised a service concession receivable, initially measured at the fair value of the construction services, of €260 thousand representing the present value of the guaranteed annual minimum payments to be received from the grantor, discounted at a rate of 5%, of which €11 thousand represents accrued interest.

-The Group has recognised an intangible asset received as consideration for providing construction or upgrade services in a service concession arrangement of €95 thousand, of which €5 thousand has been amortised in 2020.
-The intangible asset represents the right to charge users a fee for use of the toll road. • b.
-Disclosures about the nature and extent of service concession arrangements are provided individually for each service concession arrangement or in aggregate for each class of service concession arrangement.
+The Group has recognised an intangible asset received as consideration for providing construction or upgrade services in a service concession arrangement of €95 thousand, of which €5 thousand has been amortised in 2021.
+The intangible asset represents the right to charge users a fee for use of the toll road.^c a.
+This appendix illustrates one possible format for the disclosure of a service concession arrangement to help in the preparation of consolidated financial statements.
+Other presentation formats are possible.
+SIC-29.7 b.
+Disclosures about the nature and extent of service concession arrangements are provided individually for each service concession arrangement. с.
+The disclosure requirements in IFRS 13 do not apply to assets and liabilities that are not measured at fair value after initial recognition.